factorhouse/slipway/README.md

 #### Application level errors

-Your Clojure ring-handler may return any range of application level errors, this is beyond the scope of Slipway config.
+Your Clojure `:slipway.context/ring-handler` may return any range of application level errors.

 #### Reference error handler implementations